off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 Given an observed behavior $P$, we now address the central question: across all possible frame-independent behaviors, what's the maximum agreement we can achieve with our observations?

-A subtle but crucial choice emerges.
+A subtle but important choice emerges.
 We could measure agreement context-by-context, then average.
 But which contexts deserve more weight?
 The natural answer: let the worst-case contexts determine the overall assessment.
 If even one context shows poor agreement with our proposed frame-independent explanation, that explanation fails to capture the true structure.